 Amicalola Falls State Park (Dawsonville, GA)

-Amicalola Falls State Park (Dawsonville, GA) boasts a 729-foot-tall waterfall that is the third highest cascading waterfall in the eastern United States.
-There are offerings of archery, Zip lines, guided hikes, and birds of prey shows for extra cost.
+Amicalola Falls State Park features a stunning 729-foot-tall waterfall, the third highest cascading waterfall in the eastern United States.
+Activities include: Archery Zip lines Guided hikes Birds of prey shows (for an extra cost) Parking fee: $5

 River Tubing (Helen, GA)